 Sometimes It's Not You

-This is an informational post for folks doing DIY power amp work.
+This is an informational post for folks doing power amp work.

 Over the past three-plus decades I've spent doing audio engineering, I've accumulated a small collection of dummy loads.
 For the uninitiated, a dummy load is a high-power resistor used to present a near perfect 8 or 4 or whatever ohm load to a power amp for testing.
 Something I learned the hard way just now is that they're not all the same.